 TJ is a certified yoga instructor and family physician.
 He has long believed that the core foundation to the health of his patients and individuals is the lifestyle choices that guide their lives.
 This led him to first incorporate yoga into his personal life for more than ten years and then ultimately pursue teacher training.
 TJ completed his 200 hour yoga teacher training with Prairie Yoga Institute.
 His yoga is informed by other movement and breath-based practices, including Somatics and Qigong, to create classes that are accessible to all.

 Alex found yoga in 2010 in her college town of Athens, Georgia.
 Yoga followed her to West Africa during Peace Corps where she practiced with other volunteers and locals.
-She decided to get her 200 hour certification at Kashi Ashram in Atlanta, Georgia in 2015.
-Her training was completely life-changing and gave her much needed relief from her analytical, monkey mind!
+She received her 200 hour certification at Kashi Ashram in Atlanta, Georgia in 2015, and her 500 hour certification from Tapas Yoga Shala in Rock Island, IL in 2019.
+Her trainings have been completely life-changing and gave her much needed relief from her analytical, monkey mind!
 While she enjoys flowing and the physical benefits of yoga, she believes the mental techniques, spiritual aspect, and breath component are equally important.
 Alex came to Illinois in 2016 for graduate school and stayed to work in the Economics department at Caterpillar.
-She is currently working on her 500 hour certification at Tapas Yoga Shala in Rock Island.

 Board of Directors